janis-commerce/database-dispatcher/README.md

 * **getDatabaseByClient(clientObject, useReadDB)**
 Receives the *client object* `[Object]` and returns the database driver instance associeted to a config.
 If `useReadDB` (`[Boolean]`) doesn't exists or it's `FALSE` will try to get *Write DBDriver Type* by default, if it's `TRUE` will try to get *Read DBDriver Type*.
-If the `databaseReadType` dosen't exists will use `databaseWriteType`.
+If the `databaseReadType` doesn't exists will use `databaseWriteType`.
 If the `databaseWriteType` doesn't exists will be throw a `DatabaseDispatcherError`.

 * **clearCache()**